hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

 ## Key Development Goals:
 1. Follow Test-Driven Development (TDD): Write tests first, then code.
-2. Ensure input validation and proper authentication for all critical paths.
+2. Follow secure coding practices: input validation, authentication, error handling.
 3. Use modular, maintainable code with performance in mind.
 4. Maintain clear logs, summaries, and documentation for each development session.
 5. Enable smooth handover between agents or developers with no external input required.

 # 📋 Requirements
+- Use clean and secure code practices.
-- Use proper folder structure (`/src`, `/tests`, etc.)
+- Use proper folder structure (`/src`, `/tests`, etc.) and naming conventions
 - Auto-update `requirements.txt` or `package.json` when new dependencies are added.
-- Write comprehensive unit/integration tests using `pytest` or project-appropriate framework.
+- Unit and integration tests must be written for each feature before implementation.
 - Validate all input, secure all endpoints.
 - Document setup, run, and test instructions in `README.md`.
 - Summarize all progress in `dev-log.txt` and `chat-summary.md`.